pocl/pocl/doc/sphinx/source/install.rst

 In order to build pocl, you need the following support libraries and
 tools:

-  * Latest released version of LLVM & Clang
+  * A supported version of LLVM & Clang (check release notes)
   * development files for LLVM & Clang + their transitive dependencies (e.g. libclang-dev, libllvm-dev, zlib1g-dev, libtinfo-dev...)
   * CMake